 - 2. Charge imaging + scintillation + Čerenkov light readout for complete event information - 3.
 Charge amplification to allow for extremely long drifts: the detector is running in biphase mode.
-In order to allow for long drift (≈ 20 m), we consider charge attenuation along drift and compensate this effect with charge amplification near anodes located in gas phase. - 4.
-Absence of magnetic field
+In order to allow for long drift (≈ 20 m), we consider charge attenuation along drift and compensate this effect with charge amplification near the anodes located in gas phase. - 4.
+Possibility of adding a magnetic field.